 - Death Seeker: Her Character Episode has her display this trait early on.
 First, intentionally poisons herself and refuses to have μ treat her, leading to Lucid taking her to the hospital.
 Later, she meets with Lucid atop the Landmark Tower and asks him to die alongside her.
-These are all re-enactments of Thorn's time with Ichika, where she takes on the girl's role and Lucid plays the part of Shogo or Natsume.
+These are all re-enactments of Thorn's time with Ichika, where she takes on the girl's role and Lucid plays the part of Shogo.

 - Disney Villain Death: All of her death scenes involve throwing herself off of a high structure into the depths.

 - Dragon-in-Chief: The real mastermind and threat to Mobius and the real world, even if μ is the one that ultimately has the power to destroy both.
 But μ is completely loyal to Thorn and does whatever she says.